cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-15-understanding-angular-directive-scopes.md

 #### Directive

 This is where things get fun!
-The `negotiator` directive has it's own scope, but _negotiates_ with the scope of the controller that contains it (`IceCreamCtrl` in our example).
+The `negotiator` directive has it's own scope, but _negotiates_ with the scope of the view that contains it (`IceCreamCtrl` in our example).
 A scope property named `flavaFlave` will be created and have a **one-way** binding with the property `flavor` that is passed to the instance of the directive (will make more sense when looking at the main view below).
 A scope property named `howBig` will be created and have a **two-way** binding with the property `size` that is passed to the instance of the directive.
 A scope function property named `getTheDeets` will be created and assigned to the property `getInfo` that is passed to the instance of the directive.
 Lastly, a scope function named `soundTheAlarm` will be created and assigned to the property `alertText` that is passed to the instance of the directive.
-The function will be passed isolated scope data from the directive's isolated scope.
+The function will be passed isolated scope data from the directive's isolated scope (more on that later).
 Here is a simple way to remember the binding syntax:

 * `@` = one-way
 * `=` = two-way